MuriloRyan/dracma2048/README.md

 However, for obvious reasons, __do not use this algorithm in production environments!!__ This algorithm is a non-professional hobby/project.

+Important:

+* Iam making a diagram to show the algorithm
---> *eventually I will improve the algorithm over time, but I will also have stopping periods*
+* eventually I will improve the algorithm over time, but I will also have stopping periods